Mussismilia: Species

-Mussismilia hispida colonies are massive, less than 0.5 metres across and usually flat.
-They are round with thick walls, and are around 10-15 mm in diameter.
+Mussismilia hispida colonies are massive colonies, less than 0.5 meters across, and usually flat.
+They are round with thick walls, which are around 10–15 mm in diameter.
 Septa of living colonies have rounded, bead-like teeth.
-They are brown and grey in color, usually with differently colored walls and centers, and can have radial stripes.
-They live in shallow water and can tolerate unstable environments.
+These species are brown and grey in color, usually with different colored walls and centers with radial stripes.
+They live in shallow water and can tolerate unstable environments, making them more adaptable to the changing climate.

-An additional species has been added into the genus Mussismilia: